dariocast/algorand-nft-loan/README.md

 	* [**JPEG’d**](https://docs.jpegd.io/about-the-lending-protocol/introduction), (2022): It is a decentralized lending protocol on the Ethereum blockchain that enables NFT holders to open CDPs using their NFTs as collateral.
 Users mint PUSd (native stablecoin of the protocol) or pETH (native Ethereum derivative of the protocol) allowing them to obtain leverage on their NFTs.
 JPEG'd uses a peer to protocol lending mechanism and borrowers can set up several options during the lending step.
 PUSd  gets minted against every borrow position at a fixed borrow rate (2%) and burned upon closing of the position.
 All debt positions allow 32% of the collateral value to be drawn and liquidation occurs whether the debt/collateral ratio is 33% or higher.

 ## Technical challenges

+The development of the project led to face several technical challenges:
+- NFT is an Algorand Standard Asset with specific configuration described in the [ARC-0003](https://arc.algorand.foundation/ARCs/arc-0003).
-The possibility to apply economics concept to the loan (i.e. interests).
+- The possibility to apply economics concept to the loan (i.e. interests).

-The possibility to receive specific assets instead of ALGOs.
+- The possibility to receive specific assets instead of ALGOs.

-Smart contract manages group of transactions so it has to be accurate in the evaluation of them.
+- Smart contract manages group of transactions so it has to be accurate in the evaluation of them.

-In order to perform the payback it should use an inner payment transaction to the bidder.
+- It should use an inner payment transaction to the bidder to perform the payback.

-The temporal parameters has to be calculated in terms of blockchain round.
+- The temporal parameters has to be calculated in terms of blockchain round.

-NFT is an Algorand Standard Asset with specific configuration described in the [ARC-0003](https://arc.algorand.foundation/ARCs/arc-0003) .

 ## Futures and business value

-The NFTs loan systems are geining increasing attention because they allow users to access to liquidity simply owning NFTs.
-A marketplace of this kind of contract on algorand could allow the interoperability between the NFT marketplace and DEFI.
+The NFTs loan systems are gaining increasing attention because they allow users to access to liquidity simply owning NFTs.
+A marketplace of this kind of contract on algorand could allow the interoperability between the NFT marketplace and DeFi.
-Even more, with algorand state proof this system may interact with other blockchain.
+Even more, with Algorand state proof this system may interact with other blockchain.

-## Future developments
-The initial idea involves two key players, a user who owns an NFT and would like to use it as collateral to access credit.
-And a counterparty willing to buy the NFT at a predefined price (chosen as the winner of an auction) who grants the minimum price in ALGO, all in exchange for repaying the loan in installments with a specified time interval and interest rate.
+The initial idea involves two key players:
+- a user who owns an NFT and would like to use it as collateral to access credit
+- a counterparty willing to buy the NFT at a predefined price (chosen as the winner of an auction) who grants the minimum price in Algo, all in exchange for repaying the loan in installments with a specified time interval and interest rate.

+There are several improvements that could be developed starting from the current scenario.
 One of the possible future developments is to enlarge the pool of potential lenders by considering splitting the NFT into several components.
 So that subsequently a community willing to lend cryptocurrency in exchange for fractional participation in the ownership of an NFT in case of default and alternatively the interest rate charged.
-Another potential development is the use of stablecoin instead of classic cryptocurrencies, so that lending can be even more easily transformed into fiat currency.
+Another potential progress is the use of stablecoin instead of classic cryptocurrencies, so that lending can be even more easily transformed into fiat currency.